INTERESTED IN JOINING DCCOS?

 CM•MDC is a network of hundreds of non-professional chamber musicians interested in casual gatherings for playing opportunities in the DC metropolitan area.

-This chart may help you decide whether CM•MDC or DCCM (or even both) are right for you.
+This chart may help you decide whether CM•MDC or DCCM is right for you.

 Learn more about CM-MDC with the Musicians’ Guide.